14 July 2023

 Corporate Governance and the Effectiveness of Boards

 Understanding how corporate boards are formed and how they act has become an important topic.
-Corporate failures and scandals such as Enron and Parmalat in the early 2000s and, more recently Volkswagen and Toshiba, have heated up debates in policy circles and media, as well as in academia, with respect to the role of boards in these scandals.
+Corporate failures and scandals such as Enron and Parmalat in the early 2000s and, more recently Volkswagen and Toshiba, have heated up debates among investors, policy makers, media, academics and the wider public, with respect to the role of boards in these scandals.
 Simultaneously, boards have to deal with newer questions and norms, which wider emerging environmental, social and governance concerns.
 In general, boards play a key role within organizations and the economic system in general.

-Research on boards focuses on examining how they influence firm strategic decisions and outcomes.
+Research on boards focuses on examining how boards themselves influence firm strategic decisions and outcomes.
 Traditionally, this research focuses on linking board and/or individual characteristics to measures of firm decision-making and performance.
 More recently, researchers have begun to focus on contextualizing the role of boards in determining firm decisions and outcomes.
-Various contextual variables such as formal (law, regulations, quality of government) and informal institutions (culture, values, trust) have been considered as determinants of the way boards are characterized and formed, what their roles are, and how their members act and decide and what the consequences are.
+Various contextual variables such as formal (laws, regulations, quality of government) and informal institutions (culture, values, trust) have been considered as determinants of the way boards are characterized and formed, what their roles are, how their members act and decide and what the consequences are.